Jacek Dukaj: Career

 The Apocrypha of Lem, a mock-review in Lem's tradition, written as an afterword for reedition of Lem's A Perfect Vacuum, was published in "Lemistry", translated by Danuta Stok.

 The Old Axolotl (2015) is the first book of Dukaj to be published in English.
 It was only published digitally, and uses devices that are typical in electronic literature such as hypertextual links and multimedia components.
-The Old Axolotl tells the story of a neutron wave that destroys all life, however some humans have managed to upload themselves to robots and other devices.
+The Old Axolotl tells the story of a neutron wave that destroys all life, although some humans have managed to upload themselves to robots and other devices.
 The novel inspired a 2020 Netflix-original Belgian TV series Into the Night.
 In 2017, English language rights to Ice were acquired by London-based publisher Head of Zeus.
 Publication is due on 6 November 2025.

 As of 2021, Jacek Dukaj is also involved in business, being main shareholder and CEO of Nolensum company, founded to produce video games based on his stories and original ideas, as well as shareholder and member of Board of Directors of Bellwether Rocks, an investment fund with focus on gamedev industry and new technologies like tokenization, NFTs, crypto and similar.

 In 2023, he was awarded the European Science Fiction Award conferred by the European Science Fiction Society (ESFS) in the Best Author category.